luisacutillo78/scRNAseq_Hackathon/Pipeline2_monocle3.md

 # Monocle3 Example

-## 1. We load into the R environment C. Elegans embryo datasets from Packer & Zhu et al.
+## 1. We load into the R environment Nestrowa or Pbmc Data (based on the assignment)

 ```R
 # Load data